mirceanton/terraform-proxmox_opnsense/README.md

 ### Variables

-Here's an empty sample for the `.auto.pkrvars.hcl` file, for you to customize:
+Here's an empty sample for the `.auto.tfvars` file, for you to customize:

 ``` hcl
 # =============================================